lcas58/TF-Pipeline/README.md

 ## Security Note

-By using HCP Terraform and GitHub Secrets, we're leveraging secure storage for sensitive information like AWS credentials.
+By using Terraform Cloud and GitHub Secrets, we're leveraging secure storage for sensitive information like AWS credentials and Terraform API tokens.
 Never commit these values directly to your repository.